helsingborg-stad/kontrollkompassen-frontend/README.md

-# Navet Search
+# What?
-Frontend application for searching Navet personal information database.
+Frontend application for Kontrollkompassen.